andreabassetti/fairtrade/README.md

 - The 'factory_recommend_tf_score' column to record our new values to follow the NPS score
 - Rows with NaN vales were droppped
 - Made sure all the columns had the right data type
-- Finally exported the file as a csv.
+- Finally exported the file as a csv